1. What is this lawsuit about?

 3. Why is there a Settlement?

-The Court did not decide in favor of Commercial and Institutional Indirect Purchaser Plaintiffs or JBS.
+The Court did not decide in favor of Commercial and Institutional Indirect Purchaser Plaintiffs or Tyson.
 Commercial and Institutional Indirect Purchaser Plaintiffs believe they may have won at trial and possibly obtained a greater recovery.
-JBS believes the Commercial and Institutional Indirect Purchaser Plaintiffs may not have succeeded at class certification or won at a trial.
-But litigation involves risks to both sides, and therefore Commercial and Institutional Indirect Purchaser Plaintiffs and JBS have agreed to the Settlement.
-The Settlement requires JBS to pay money, as well as provide specified cooperation in the Commercial and Institutional Indirect Purchaser Plaintiffs’ continued prosecution of the litigation.
-Commercial and Institutional Indirect Purchaser Plaintiffs and their attorneys believe the Settlement is in the best interests of all Settlement Class members.
+Tyson believes the Commercial and Institutional Indirect Purchaser Plaintiffs may not have succeeded at a trial.
+But a lawsuit involves risks to both sides, and therefore Commercial and Institutional Indirect Purchaser Plaintiffs and Tyson have agreed to the Settlement.
+The Settlement requires Tyson to pay money and to provide non-monetary relief like certain assistance in the ongoing litigation against the other Defendants.
+Commercial and Institutional Indirect Purchaser Plaintiffs and their lawyers believe the Settlement is in the best interests of all members of the Settlement Class.

 Back To Top